thiggy01/ubuntu-change-gdm-background/README.md

 https://github.com/thiggy01/ubuntu-20.04-change-gdm-background.

-## Dependencies
-You need to have yad package installed to be able to see the graphical user interface.
-If you don't have it, install with your distribution package manager.
-On Debian based distributions, you can install it with `sudo apt install yad`.

 ## Installation and Usage

+First of all, You need to have yad package installed to be able to see the graphical user interface.
+On Ubuntu, you can install it with `sudo apt install yad`.

-Download it with the following command:
+Download the script with the following command:

     curl -L -O github.com/thiggy01/ubuntu-change-gdm-background/raw/master/ubuntu-change-gdm-background

-Give it execution permition with `chmod +x gdm-change-login-background` command and run it with root privileges such as `sudo ./ubuntu-change-gdm-background`.
+Set it as executable with `chmod +x ubuntu-change-gdm-background` command and run it with root privileges such as `sudo ./ubuntu-change-gdm-background`.

-If you see a message `login image sucessfully changed`, then, when you restart gdm or reboot your computer, your gdm login background should be covered with the image you selected.
+If you see a message `login image sucessfully changed`, then, when you restart gdm servive or reboot your computer, your login background should be covered with the image you selected.

 You can restore your original gdm theme any time with `sudo ./ubuntu-change-gdm-background --restore`.

 This script will save the pictures in /usr/share/gdm/saved-pictures folder so you can move your original image file without losing the gdm login image